American writer Jack Kerouac in 1959

 …the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes “Awww!” – Jack Kerouac, On the Road

 When I was about 17, I found the Jack Kerouac novel “On the Road” on the shelf of a second-hand bookstore.
 I was young, restless, in need of adventure.
 The book title appealed to me.
 On the road.
-How wonderful it would be if I too could go on the road!
+How wonderful!

 The book turned out to be a fictionalized version of Kerouac’s journey across America with his beer-chugging, pot-smoking, poetry-writing hippie friends.

 I fell feverishly in love with Jack Kerouac and the Beatniks.
 Because of Kerouac I was also introduced to the powerful, charged poetry of Allen Ginsberg, also a core member of the Beat Generation.

 How much I wanted to be like them – to drink & smoke pot & rebel against the establishment & cross America in a rundown truck.

 But more importantly, I wanted to write like them.

 For a while I even learned to punctuate like Ginsberg (and that meant replacing “and” with “&” in all my sentences).
 I also dreamed of traveling to India, because that was where Ginsberg wrote his famed Indian Journals (I still haven’t been there, but I will one day).

 I saw the best minds of my generation destroyed by madness, starving hysterical naked,